Anjali1-172/Camsnare-Workbehind/README.md

 # 🔮 Future Roadmap
-🌐 Integration with mobile devices for live scanning.
+Integration with mobile devices for live scanning.\
-🔥 Enhanced AI-based camera signal detection.
+Enhanced AI-based camera signal detection.\
-🧠 Voice alert and notification system.
+Voice alert and notification system.\
-🛰️ 3D radar and thermal visualization interface.
+3D radar and thermal visualization interface.\
-☁️ Secure cloud-based scan storage.
+Secure cloud-based scan storage.\

 # ⚖️ Ethical Statement

-CamSnare Radar is an educational and awareness-based tool.
+CamSnare Radar is an educational and awareness-based tool.\
-It must only be used for ethical, personal, and research purposes.
+It must only be used for ethical, personal, and research purposes.\
-Unauthorized scanning or interference with others' devices is strictly prohibited.
+Unauthorized scanning or interference with others' devices is strictly prohibited.\

 # 👩‍💻 Author